sabrynahenze-byte/neurovector-sim/lit_review/phase1_notes.md

 - Which NN type is best?
 SNN seems aligned with Prof. Ahmed’s push.
 - PyTorch tools (Torch, snnTorch, IBM AIHWKit) worth exploring.

 All algorithms for neuromorphic computing are based on SNNs.
 However, the model setup can vary depending on the application requirements.
-SNNs can be divided into two classes, depending on whether simulation or training for accuracy is desired.
-Below are tables of the applicable algorithms/models:
+Below are tables of the applicable training algorithms and neuron models:

-### Training
+### Training Algorithms

 | Algorithm | Description | Tools |
 | --------- | ----------- | ----- |